Liu Tingting (gymnast): 2017: Asian All-Around Champion

 Two weeks later, Liu competed at the 2017 Asian Championships in Bangkok, Thailand as a member of the Chinese team alongside Luo Huan, Liu Jinru, and Tan Jiaxin.
 They won the team gold medal by nearly ten points ahead of North Korea and nearly 20 points ahead of Japan.
-In the all-around final, Liu recorded the top score on uneven bars, balance beam, and floor exercise to win the gold medal over reigning national all-around champion Luo and qualify in first place to those three event finals.
+In the all-around final, Liu recorded the top score in uneven bars, balance beam, and floor exercise to win the gold medal over reigning national all-around champion Luo and qualify in first place to those three event finals.
 This win marked Liu's first senior and first international all-around title.
-Her score on the balance beam in the all-around of 15.300 was the top international score on the apparatus of the entire 2017 season.
-In event finals, she placed second on uneven bars behind Luo, first on balance beam ahead of Luo, and fourth on floor exercise in a tie with Luo.
+Her score in the balance beam in the all-around of 15.300 was the top international score on the apparatus of the entire 2017 season.
+In the event finals, she placed second in uneven bars behind Luo, first in balance beam ahead of Luo, and fourth in floor exercise in a tie with Luo.
 These results made Liu, Luo, and Kim Su-Jong of North Korea the most decorated female athletes of the championships, with four medals each.

 In September, Liu was named to the nominative roster for the Chinese team for the 2017 World Championships to compete the all-around alongside Luo Huan, with specialists Wang Yan and Fan Yilin rounding out the team.
 Shortly after, Liu competed as a member of the Guangdong provincial team at the 2017 National Games.
-She upgraded to a double-twisting Yurchenko vault for the first time since the 2016 National Championships and contributed performances on all four events in the team final to the gold medal.
-In the all-around final, Liu recorded the top score on beam and won the silver medal behind junior provincial teammate Chen Yile and ahead of Wang and Luo.
-In event finals, she placed eighth on bars, fourth on beam behind juniors Li Qi, Chen, and Tang Xijing, and third on floor behind Wang and Chen.
+She upgraded to a double-twisting Yurchenko vault for the first time since the 2016 National Championships and contributed performances in all four events in the team final to the gold medal.
+In the all-around final, Liu recorded the top score in beam and won the silver medal behind junior provincial teammate Chen Yile and ahead of Wang and Luo.
+In event finals, she placed eighth in bars, fourth in beam behind juniors Li Qi, Chen, and Tang Xijing, and third in floor behind Wang and Chen.

-Although Liu was considered to be a contender for an all-around medal and a frontrunner for the balance beam title at the start of the World Championships in Montreal, Canada, an ankle injury suffered during training limited Liu to just competing on the balance beam in the qualification round.
+Although Liu was considered to be a contender for an all-around medal and a frontrunner for the balance beam title at the start of the World Championships in Montreal, Canada, an ankle injury suffered during training limited Liu to just competing in the balance beam in the qualification round.
 While she qualified into the balance beam final in seventh place, she ultimately placed seventh in the final with a tentative routine due to her injury.
 While Liu's routine difficulty relied primarily on connecting many skills for bonuses, the injury forced her to pause between many of her skills.
 As such, her awarded difficulty score (5.5) was a full point less than the score she received when healthy (6.5) at the Asian Championships in May.